ContainerSSH/containerssh.github.io/docs/index.md

 </div>
 <div class="grid__box">
 <h2>Teaching Linux or cloud?</h2>
-<p>With ContainerSSH your students can connect an <strong>on-demand environment</strong> that you can customize with your own tools and access to credentials.
+<p>With ContainerSSH your students can connect to an <strong>on-demand environment</strong> that you can customize with your own tools and access to credentials.
 When users disconnect the environment is cleaned up.
 This is perfect for Linux or cloud learning environments.</p>
 <p><a href="usecases/learning/" class="md-button">Read more »</a></p>
 </div>
 <div class="grid__box">
 <h2>Building a honeypot?</h2>
-<p>If you want to understand what attackers do once they breach SSH you can use ContainerSSH to drop them in an <strong>isolated environment</strong>.
+<p>If you want to understand what attackers do once they breach SSH you can use ContainerSSH to drop them into an <strong>isolated environment</strong>.
 You can store their entire audit trail on an S3-compatible storage for later analysis.
 This includes SFTP file uploads!</p>
 <p><a href="usecases/honeypots/" class="md-button">Read more »</a></p>
 </div>
 <div class="grid__box">